dburriss/dburriss.github.io/_drafts/2020-12-23-prometheus-parser-fennel.md

 <!--more-->
 The result was a library called [Fennel](https://github.com/dburriss/fennel).
 It can parse Prometheus text to objects, and turn these metric objects into valid Prometheus text.

 As I mentioned this was my first time using a library to do a custom parser.
 In the past when I had needed to parse text I had used a state machine and consumed a character at a time.
 The idea here is that depending on the state, you expect certain characters to follow.
 See [here](https://stackoverflow.com/questions/50896567/fsharp-sequence-processing-with-state/50918243#50918243) for an example.
-It turns out this is not to different to how you use a library like FParsec.
+It turns out this is not too different to how you use a library like FParsec.
 Although there is a bit of a learning curve, and not many resources outside of the docs, using [FParsec](http://www.quanttec.com/fparsec/) was fun.
 I am sure there are 100 ways I could improve the parser (feedback welcome...preferably be polite) but I am happy with the end result.

 ## FParsec

 This post is not meant to be a tutorial on FParsec but in-case you have never used it, let's look at some of the things it allows you to do.

-FParsec gives you a boat load of parsers that can be combined together to make a new parser.
+FParsec gives you a boatload of parsers that can be combined to make a new parser.
 Parser factory functions like `satisfy` will give you back a `Parser<>` that satisfies the given predicate.
 The library also gives you some operators.
 Here `<|>` means try the first parser, if that fails, try the second.

 The example below uses `manyChar2` which uses the first parser for the first char and then the next for all following chars.
-In this case because a Prometheus metric name must start with an ASCII letter or an underscore (not a number).
+In this case, because a Prometheus metric name must start with an ASCII letter or an underscore (not a number).

 ```fsharp
 let underscoreOrColon = satisfy (fun c -> c = '_' || c = ':')